SneiGee/sneigee/README.md

 </p>

-> I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-For the frontend I love building Software and Web App using Angular & ASP.NET Core (Blazor or MVC / Razor Pages).
-As for the backend, I work with ASP.NET Core WebAPIs following Clean Architecture Principles.
+> I am an independent full-stack developer and content creator, working towards building my own version of the digital world.
+I undertake coding projects from scratch, starting with planning and designing to creating practical solutions with code.
+Similarly, my video content creation process includes ideation, planning, and adding artistic touches to the final product.
+I specialize in using Angular and ASP.NET Core (Blazor or MVC/Razor Pages) for building software and web applications on the front-end.
+When it comes to the backend, I follow Clean Architecture Principles and work with .NET Core WebAPIs.
 >
-> Am building my start-up project.
-It is a music ear training application that helps users to develop their ability to identify musical notes, chords, and intervals by ear.
+> I am developing a music ear training app that improves users' ability to identify notes, chords, and intervals by ear.
-> Am also building my personal awesome blog where i will be sharing my knowledge and whatever I've learned.
-My Blog will contains more than 100 Detailed Articles (linked to Github Repositories) around Microsoft Technologies
+> I am currently in the process of building a personal blog where I plan to share my knowledge and experiences with Microsoft technologies.
+The blog will feature over 100 detailed articles linked to GitHub repositories.
 <!-- > I am an active blogger too, where I share whatever I've learned.
 My Blog contains over 60 Detailed Articles (linked to Github Repositories) around Microsoft Technologies that brings me around 80,000 Monthly readers. -->

 #### 💻 Open Source Contributions

-I always make sure that I find enough time for open source contribution that also helps me expand my knowledge and work with other developers and team globally.
+Ensuring time for open-source contributions helps me learn and collaborate globally.

 <!-- - 💥 [fullstackhero](https://github.com/fullstackhero/): Collection of Enterprise Level Boilerplates for Modern Web Applications that gets you started with premium application development in no-time!
 - 🛒 [Blazor Hero](https://github.com/blazorhero/CleanArchitecture): BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 5.0 built with MudBlazor Components.